IMPORTANT UPDATE REGARDING COVID-19

 4. What do I need to do if I need to skip a payment on my loan?

 a.
-To take advantage of Skip-a-Pay, call the Collections Department at the credit union at (404) 658-6465, option 3, but please know we are currently experiencing high call volume and longer-than-usual wait times.
+Please call the Collections Department at the credit union at (404) 658-6465, option 3, but please know we are currently experiencing high call volume and longer-than-usual wait times.
 If you are currently delinquent on your loan, please call our Collections department for payment arrangements.
 Please note: you can only skip future payments.
 We cannot reimburse you for payments you have already made.
+Depending on your current situation, you may be asked to provide documentation as to your work/employment status.
+We ask for this information in order to fully evaluate your circumstances, and to substantiate your request.
+We appreciate your cooperation in providing us this information.
+Also, if you are more than 30 days past due on your loan, your request for a deferment may be denied, or we may ask you for additional information to support your request.

-5. What types of loans are eligible for a Skip-A-Pay option?
+5. What types of loans are eligible for a deferment or extensions ?

 a.
-The Skip-A-Pay option is available for any unsecured, vehicle, boat, motorcycle, and recreational loans.
+These options are available for any unsecured, vehicle, boat, motorcycle, and recreational loans.
 For other loan types, please contact us at (404) 658-6465, option 3 to discuss your situation.

 6. If I have more than one loan with CUA, can I skip a payment on each loan?